-For the Paris Agreement to function, a minimum of 55 countries had to sign it.
-This was equivalent to about 55 % of the worlds total emissions.
-Luckily, 175 nations signed the agreement as soon as it was possible, on the 22nd of April 2016.
-Amongst the signing nations were China and the US, who together stand for about 40 % of the global emissions.
-Since the signing of the agreement was so successful, the Paris Agreement is seen as a global victory.
+For the Paris Agreement to function, at least 55 countries had to sign it.
+This number was equivalent to about 55% of the world’s total emissions.
+Luckily, 175 nations signed the agreement rapidly on the 22nd of April 2016.
+China and the US were among the signing nations, representing about 40 % of the global emissions.
+Since the signing of the agreement was so successful, the Paris Agreement is considered an international victory.

 The NDCs of the Paris Agreement

-Before the COP-meeting in Paris 2015, the UN asked every nation to submit their INDCs.
+Before the COP meeting in Paris in 2015, the UN asked every nation to submit their INDCs.
 These are the Intended Nationally Determined Contributions.
-Basically, they state what each nation intends to commit to regarding greenhouse gas reductions.
-As the Paris Agreement was signed, these contributions turned into NDC – Nationally Determined Contributions.
-This means that the intentions were made legally binding after the negotiations.
-Furthermore, the member states of the UN agreed to update the NDCs every 5th year.
-The idea is that this would make it easier to work harder with environmental urgencies.
-The last update of the Paris Agreement occured at COP26.
+They state what each government intends to commit to regarding greenhouse gas reductions.
+With the signing of the Paris Agreement, these contributions turned into NDC – Nationally Determined Contributions.
+This change means that the intentions were made legally binding after the negotiations.